Where to eat out in London for less than a tenner

 Herman ze German, Charing Cross, Soho and Fitzrovia

 When a restaurant’s slogan is ‘Our wurst is ze best’, you know it’s worth a visit.
 Puns aside, this German hangout has proven to be a firm favourite with sausage lovers.
 And we’re talking real German wieners that’ll have you coming back for seconds.
-Order a wurst in a crusty roll, sauerkraut on the side, fries and a soda, and you’ll still have change from £10.
 The Soho branch on Old Compton Street is ideal when you need a quick bite before catching a West End show.

 For anyone not familiar with Sri Lankan cuisine, a hopper is a cross between a crêpe and a crumpet.
 And they’re delicious.
 This pocket-sized restaurant on Frith Street serves up great value Sri Lankan staples – like hot butter devilled shrimps and fish curry – for single-digit prices.
 Don’t leave without trying one of the traditional hoppers with a spicy relish.
 And make sure you arrive at midday or 17:30, because they don’t take reservations and it’s always packed.